AzureIoTGBB/azure-iot-edge-hol/module2/README.dotnet.md

 * in the edit box at the top for the method to call type "ON" (without the quotes) and hit \<enter>
 * in the edit box for the payload, just hit \<enter>>, as we don't need a payload for our method

-You should see debug output in the python script that is our IoT Device indicating that a DM call was made, and after a few seconds, the onboard LED on the device should light up.
+You should see debug output in the dotnet app that is our IoT Device indicating that a DM call was made, and after a few seconds, the onboard LED on the device should light up.
 This is a stand-in for whatever action we would want to take on our real device in the event of an "emergency" high temp alert.

 * repeat the process above, sending "OFF" as the command to toggle the LED back off.

-in the command prompt runing your python script, hit CTRL-C to stop the script.
+in the command prompt runing your dotnet app script, hit \<enter> to stop the app

 ## Summary

 The output of module is still the raw output of the device (in CSV format).
 We've shown that we can connect a device through the edgeHub to IoT Hub in the cloud.
 In the next labs, we will add modules to re-format the data as JSON, as well as aggregate the data and identify and take local action on "high temperature" alerts.